-Halle Berry Stretches In Spandex Bra With Her Head Upside-Down Showing Insane Flexibility
+Halle Berry Stretches In Spandex Bra With Her Head Upside Down, Showing Insane Flexibility

 This #FitnessFriday is for YOU – the ones who read my posts every week but aren’t ready to begin their fitness journey; the ones who say “I’ll start next week” or “I’ll eat better once this project is done.”
 I’m here to tell you – I GET it.
 We ALL have to nudge that inner-warrior in the right direction from time to time, and @peterleethomas and I are here to help!
 This week’s #PHITTalks tackle your Motivation-related questions : getting back in the saddle after an injury, motivating your friends (*ahem* @iamlindsayflores!), conquering Dad Bod and going from “I’m so tired” to “Let’s do it!” – Check stories for more & Happy Friday! ♥️♥️

 Halle’s Instagram frequently encourages anyone following the account to give the yoga lifestyle a go.
-Halle also takes to her Instagram stories with in-depth tutorials, either alone or with her trainer.
-Also mentioned on the star’s account is her love of nature, with a recent Instagram post mentioning both this and her status as a mother.
+She also takes to her Instagram stories with in-depth tutorials, either alone or with her trainer.
+Also mentioned on the star’s account is her love of nature, with a recent Instagram post mentioning this as well as her status as a mother.

 View this post on Instagram